top of page

 A memorable performance in the show ring often hinges on the visible connection between horse and rider.
 Judges and spectators appreciate witnessing a genuine partnership.

 To strengthen this bond, spend quality time with your horse outside of training.
-Engage in activities they enjoy, such as grooming, trail rides, or simply spending time in their presence.
+Engage in activities they enjoy, such as grooming, trail rides, or even simply relaxing in their presence.
 Understanding their personality and preferences fosters trust.
 A horse that feels connected to you is more likely to perform well, demonstrating that bond to everyone in the ring.

 Preparation for Show Day